Le Mariage de mademoiselle Beulemans

 Le Mariage de mademoiselle Beulemans (Note: The marriage of Miss Beulemans or Miss Beulemans' Wedding) is a three-act comedy play written in 1910 by the Belgian playwrights Frantz Fonson and Fernand Wicheler.
-It is a bourgeois situation comedy of manners and character, and a satire on the aspirations and issues of the lower middle class that emerged in Brussels in the early twentieth-century.
+It is a bourgeois situation comedy of manners and character, and a satire on the aspirations and issues of the lower middle class that emerged in Brussels in the early 20th century.

 Combining French with the dialect and particular humour of Brussels, the play was an instant success both in its home country and abroad, and has continued to enjoy revivals and been met with a positive audience.
-Le Mariage de mademoiselle Beulemans is widely regarded nowadays as an integral piece of Brussels folklore, known for its people's good-natured cockiness, and endures as part of the Belgian heritage.
+Le Mariage de mademoiselle Beulemans is widely regarded nowadays as an integral piece of Brussels' folklore, known for its people's good-natured cockiness, and endures as part of the Belgian heritage.

 Summary

-The play is set in the city of Brussels, where Mademoiselle Suzanne Beulemans, the daughter of a prosperous brewer, is betrothed to Séraphin Meulemeester, the son of a competitor in the same profession.
+The play is set in the City of Brussels, where Mademoiselle Suzanne Beulemans, the daughter of a prosperous brewer, is betrothed to Séraphin Meulemeester, the son of a competitor in the same profession.
 This union, however, is not founded on matters of the heart, but rather upon the material inducement of the dowry, which greatly motivates the young Séraphin and his calculating father.

 Yet, there is a rival to this unromantic match in the person of Albert Delpierre, a young Frenchman of amiable disposition, placed under Ferdinand Beulemans' tutelage for instruction in the art of brewing.
 Albert, deeply enamoured of the fair Suzanne, learns of a serious indiscretion on the part of his rival: Séraphin maintains a clandestine attachment to a working woman, by whom he has already fathered a child.
 Though Albert, in an act of honour, swears to preserve this awkward secret, fate intercedes; for Suzanne, through the revelations of her maid Isabelle, is soon apprised of the affair.

-With resolute spirit, Suzanne breaks off the engagement with Séraphin, urging him instead to right his wrongs by acknowledging his true affections and assuming the responsibilities of a father.
-This dissolution of the engagement, however, does not merely sever hearts, but also sparks fresh discord between the elder brewers, who now strive with acrimonious zeal for the coveted position of honorary president of the brewers' society.
+Suzanne ends her engagement with Séraphin and asks him to acknowledge his relationship and responsibilities as a father.
+The dissolution of the engagement leads to conflict between the elder brewers, who compete for the position of honorary president of the brewers' society.

-In the end, the virtuous Suzanne and her devoted Albert use their wit and influence to secure the election of Beulemans, an act that earns the young suitor the heartfelt gratitude of his intended's father, bringing the play to a lively and satisfying conclusion.
+In the end, Suzanne and Albert employed their wit and influence to secure the election of Beulemans, an act that earns the young suitor the heartfelt gratitude of his intended's father, bringing the play to a lively and satisfying conclusion.